muratgozel/node-calver/README.md

 I wrote this module to apply calendar versioning to my frontend projects and it works well.
 Practically you can use calendar versioning anywhere.
 The semantic versioner's module [semver](https://github.com/npm/node-semver) inspired me a lot while writing this module.
 Hoping that developers will have more content to compare calendar versioning and semantic versioning and know that semantic versioning is not the only versioning standart.

+There is no dependency.

 ## Install
 ```sh
 npm i calver
 ```

 ## Before Using
-You may want to look at [calver.org](https://calver.org/) which I used as a reference while implementing this package, to better understand implementing calendar versioning.
+You may want to look at [calver.org](https://calver.org/) which I used as a reference while implementing this package, to better understand how to build calendar versioner.

 ### Available Tags
-Here are the list of tags you can use while creating a versioning scheme of your app.
+Here are the list of tags you can choose while creating a versioning scheme of your app.

 #### Date Tags
 1. **YYYY**